 The Three Metrics That Matter Most for Mobile Rankings

-- Largest Contentful Paint (LCP): Measures loading performance, ideally under 2.5 seconds.
+- Largest Contentful Paint (LCP): Measures loading speed — aim for under 2.5 seconds.

-- First Input Delay (FID): Assesses interactivity, with a target of less than 100 milliseconds.
+- First Input Delay (FID): Measures responsiveness — target less than 100 milliseconds.

 How to Check Your Mobile Core Web Vitals Score